opnsense/docs/source/manual/firewall.rst

 .. _Firewall_Rule_Processing_Order:

-Firewall rules are processed in sequence, first evaluating the **Floating** rules section followed by all rules which belong to **interface groups** and finally all **interface** rules.
+Firewall rules are processed in sequence per section, first evaluating the **Floating** rules section followed by all rules which belong to **interface groups** and finally all **interface** rules.

 Internal (automatic) rules are usually registered first.